apolloapi/apolloapi-doc/docs/intro.md

 # Why Apollo API?

-Let's discover **Apollo SDK in less than 2 minutes**.

-## Regression tests vs Automated pipelines
+Apollo helps you fine-tune AI systems systematically across many relevant test cases.
+By evaluating and comparing outputs to build decision making workflows.
+Users can test quality and catch regressions faster.

 Our library allows you to do three things:

-- Test model quality using our CLI tool
+- Performance benchmarks for AI systems against specific outcomes
 - Build automated tasks or back-test existing ones
 - Detect real-time changes in data

-Apollo helps you tune LLM prompts systematically across many relevant test cases.
-By evaluating and comparing LLM outputs to build decision making workflows.
-Users can test prompt quality and catch regressions faster.

-We give you access to a native user interface (UI) for super charging your experience, create automated workflows, develop data driven insights from real-time changes and test your models.
+You have access to a user interface (UI) and python library for fine-tuning your AI systems for specific use-cases, creating automated workflows and developing data driven insights from real-time changes in your data sets.

+## Regression tests vs Automated pipelines

+Let's discover **Apollo SDK in less than 2 minutes**.

 ### Evaluating prompt quality